One of the biggest sticking points newbies have when first getting started with home recording is…

 What to Do if the Money’s Already Spent

-When setting a budget your studio, you should ideally set-aside a BIG chunk of the money (possibly as high as 50%), for acoustic treatment alone.
+When setting a budget for your studio, you should ideally set-aside a BIG chunk of the money (possibly as high as 50%), for acoustic treatment alone.

 The problem is…most of us don’t figure this out until after the money has already been spent.